-On the date that our snapshot was taken, we had 316 full-pay relevant employees 115 females (36.39%) & 201 males (63.61%), meaning we employ significantly more males than females.
-A large proportion of these males are employed within our Trades, Security and Facilities Management Teams who make up approximately 40% of our workforce.
-The rate of pay received by colleagues within these teams is not the concern as we know they are paid appropriately, based on job evaluation or market assessments, it is the disproportionate number of males within these teams that is creating the gap by bringing the male average down as the salaries for these roles are in the lower to lower middle quartile areas.
+On the date that our snapshot was taken, we had 328 full-pay relevant employees 137 females (41.77%) & 191 males (58.23%), meaning we employ more males than females.
+A significant number of these males are employed within our Trades, Security and Facilities Management Teams who make up approximately 40% of our workforce.
+The rate of pay received by colleagues within these teams is not the concern as we know they are paid appropriately, it is the disproportionate number of males within these teams that is creating the gap by bringing the male average down as the salaries for these roles are in the lower to lower middle quartile areas.

-The main cause for this gender gap originates outside of the workplace, we know that society has stereotypical representations of men and women in certain roles and that standards in careers advice and guidance for females sometimes can exclude roles such as plasterers, electricians...etc.
+The main cause for this gender gap originates outside of the workplace, we know that society has stereotypical representations of men and women in certain roles and that standards in careers advice and guidance for girls sometimes can exclude roles such as plasterers, electricians...etc.